ft-abhx/Prediction-of-Students-Performance-Using-Linear-Regression/README.md

 Data set is pre processed, and features and labels are extracted from dataset

-Examined correlations between the features and the target
+Examined correlations between the features and the target.

 ## GROUP MEMBERS